-Eight summer research grants available.
-Preference will be given to junior faculty who have never before received this grant.
+There is a total of eight summer research grants available.
+Preference will be given to junior faculty.
 To assure those grants are awarded to a wide variety of faculty, preference will be given to those who have not received grants within the past three years.
-To assure that grants are distributed across the College, it is expected that where possible at least one and no more than three awards will be made in each division in any year.
+To assure that grants are distributed across the College, it is expected that at least one and no more than three awards will be made in each division in any year.
+Current applicants are ineligible to serve on the Grant Review Committee.
 If a grant recipient is unable to use the grant awarded, the award will be made to the deserving grant proposal that did not receive an award in the final review but that received the highest evaluation.
 If no grant proposal merits the award, the funds will be returned to the College.